Norway and Finland share a 736-kilometer border above the arctic circle, and in the south, they are separated by Sweden.

 Finnish is not the only genderless language.
 For example, Hungarian and Estonian are also genderless languages.

 Grammatical cases are another area where Finnish and Norwegian are quite different.

-Norwegian comes from a lineage of languages which had grammatical cases.
-The proto-Indo European language (which is the reconstructed parent language to the Indo-European family) had grammatical cases.
+Norwegian comes from a lineage of languages that had grammatical cases.
+The proto-Indo-European language (which is the reconstructed parent language of the Indo-European family) had grammatical cases.

 The old Norse language, which is a more recent ancestor to the Norwegian language, again had grammatical cases.

 Even old Norwegian had grammatical cases.
-However between the 12th and 16th century the Norwegian language underwent many changes, one of which was the loss of grammatical cases.
+However, between the 12th and the 16th century, the Norwegian language underwent many changes, one of which was the loss of grammatical cases.